 Some of these steps may not be allowed by your provider.
 In such case, contact its support and ask for the configuration by pointing at this documentation.

-As a cPanel administrator, to provide the Blackfire stack to your users, install the Agent and the Probe.
+As a cPanel administrator, if you want to provide the Blackfire stack to your users, you need to install the Agent and the Probe.

 Then follow the installation instructions for RedHat based distributions.